JuliaLang/julia/doc/src/manual/arrays.md

 !!! warnings

-    When iterating over the an entire array, and the values of the indices are needed, is better to iterate over [`eachindex(A)`](@ref) instead of `1:length(A)`.
+    When iterating over the entire array with the values of the indices needed, it is better to iterate over [`eachindex(A)`](@ref) instead of `1:length(A)`.
     Not only will the former be faster in cases where `A` is `IndexCartesian`, but it will also support arrays with custom indexing, such as [OffsetArrays](https://github.com/JuliaArrays/OffsetArrays.jl).